Navigating Cookie Consent Violations Across the Globe

 Methodology

 We evaluate the detection performance in regions with privacy regulations that generally require user consent before data collection.
 We select Ireland, the UK, California, Michigan, Canada, South Africa, Singapore, and Australia, as eight measurement locations.
 These locations were selected because (1) the websites are displayed in English and (2) the location supports a privacy framework requiring notices prior to data collection (except Michigan as a control for a US state without CCPA-like privacy laws).
-We measured the websites from IP addresses by using proxies running on AWS, a major cloud provider.
+We measured the websites from IP addresses by using proxies running on AWS and DigitalOcean, two major cloud providers.

 Discussion